davidneedham/training-assignment/README.md

 ## Scope for Lesson 1:
  - Initialize a new project with Lando.
- - Install Drupal 9 locally
+ - Install Drupal 9 locally.
  - Tease additional lessons and related courses.

 ## Outside of scope for Lesson 1 (accounted for in the Q3 roadmap):